Chaudhry Abid Raza

 Chaudhry Abid Raza (born 2 September 1972) is a Pakistani politician.
 He had been a member of the National Assembly of Pakistan from August 2018 till August 2023, and from June 2013 to May 2018.

 Early life and education

 Abid Raza was born on 2 September 1972 in Kotla Arab Ali Khan, Kharian, Gujrat District.
 His father was elected chairman UC Kotla in the 60s, his family being well-known in local politics.
+He lost his father, Chaudhary Abdul Malik when he was four, in a local feud.

-He belongs to a Punjabi Gujjar family with Deobandi affiliation.
+He belongs to a Punjabi Gujjar family with traditionally a Barelvi affiliation, but later became associated with the Deobandi school of thought.

 In terms of education, he has a Shahadat-ul-Almia degree, considered an equivalent to an MA in Arabic and Islamic Studies, while by profession he's a rice trader.

 Political career

 Militant politics

 He has been handed down a death sentence through an anti-terror act in 1998, for murdering six peoples in an attempt to assassinate Ghulam Sarwar Bhooch, the nazim of Gujrat and a family rival, as well as having links with Lashkar-e-Jhangvi and Sipah-e-Sahaba, while in 2003 he was accused of helping Amjad Farooqi, an Islamist who planned to kill Musharraf.
 He denied all these allegations and connections with militant outfits, while he didn't get the death sentence because he spent five years in jail and was released after reconciling with the opposing party, as per Islamic law.